 - 2.1 This must take place at all Events before the start of the first Competition.
-It must be performed under the direction of the President of the Ground Jury, together with at least one other member of the Ground Jury, the Veterinary Delegate and/or the President of the Veterinary Commission.
+It must be performed under the direction of the President of the Ground Jury, together with at least one other member of the Ground Jury, and the Veterinary Delegate and/or the President of the Veterinary Commission.
 See [FEI] Veterinary Regulations and Guidelines for OCs and Officials for details. - 2.2 For safety reasons, Horses must be presented in bridles and shown on a loose rein or lead.
-Each Horse must display its identity number (944.2). - 2.3 Horses are not permitted to wear bandages or blankets/rugs. - 2.4 No Horse may be presented with its identity concealed in any manner by application of paint or dye for example. - 2.5 One FEI Driving Steward carrying a whip must be present.
+Each Horse must display its identity number (944.2). - 2.3 Horses are not permitted to wear bandages or blankets/rugs. - 2.4 No Horse may be presented with its identity concealed in any manner by application of paint or dye for example. - 2.5 One Official carrying a whip must be present.
 He is the only person who may assist if a horse refuses to trot.
 Handlers may not carry a whip while presenting the Horse.
-The use of a short whip for restraint of stallions and difficult Horses may be permitted by the Inspection Panel upon request.
-(See [FEI] Veterinary Regulations, Article 1043).
+The use of a short whip for restraint of stallions and difficult Horses may be permitted by the Inspection Panel upon request. - 2.6 The Inspection consists of an initial observation of the Horse standing still.
+It must then be walked in front of the Inspecting Committee, then trotted 30 metres away from the Committee before returning toward the Committee at the trot.